If you’ve always dreamt of growing your own vegetables, you’ll be pleased to know it’s probably easier than you think.

 Peas

-If you love peas, wait until you try them freshly picked from your own garden!
-Peas grow easily in the UK, and our cool, damp climate means we can take our pick from a wide variety of delicious peas including shelling peas, mangetout, and sugar snap pods.
+If you love peas, wait until you try them freshly picked from your garden.
+Peas grow easily in the UK, and our cool, damp climate means we can pick from a variety of delicious peas, including shelling peas, mangetout, and sugar snap pods.

 And, more good news is that you can sow peas nearly all year round.
-RHS advice suggests that if you’d like to start growing from February to March, sow seeds under cover to prevent rot.
-Though from late-March onwards, you can sow them directly into the soil outdoors.
+RHS advice suggests that, if you’d like to start growing from February to March, sow seeds under cover to prevent rot.
+Though from late March, you can sow them directly into the soil outdoors.

-For lovely plump peas, you might want to try ‘Kelvedon Wonder’, or if you’re growing in a container, the ‘Half Pint’ variety is a safe bet.
-If you want an abundance of shelling peas, try ‘Rondo’ – or, for something totally different, try the mangetout ‘Shiraz’, which has deep purple pods.
+For lovely plump peas, you might like to try ‘Kelvedon Wonder’, or if you’re growing in a container, the ‘Half Pint’ variety is a safe bet.
+For an abundance of shelling peas, try ‘Rondo’ – or, for something totally different, try the mangetout ‘Shiraz’, which has deep purple pods.

 Whatever type of pea you choose to grow, try to use it as quickly as possible once picked, as they don’t have much of a shelf life.